 Why audit regularly?

 It’s a constant game of moves and countermoves.
-As you and your competitors jockey for position.
-These regular audits provide you with the precious intelligence you need to win.
+As you and your competitors jockey for position, these regular review management audits provide you with the precious intelligence you need to win.

 Step #3: Plug in your data

-You'll want to create a spreadsheet that tracks the important details of your audit.
+You’ll want to create a spreadsheet that tracks the important details of your review management audit.
 This spreadsheet should track the following:

 Modify each of the keyword queries in step two for each of your competitors.
 Then go through and collect the same data for each.
 This works amazingly well with the right spreadsheet.
 It’s fast, efficient and simple to do.